 On October 2019, I attended the Goa International Travel Mart.
 For me, GITM 2019 is the first Indian Travel Mart, promoting a hotbed of an Indian tourist destination.
 Within a couple of days, we were introduced to a plethora of new travel trade practices being implemented in Goa.

 Following is a list of unusual and fun things to do in Goa beyond the realm of mass touristy routes.
-As much as it sounds difficult to bid adieu to Goa beaches, let me ensure that the offbeat experiences in Goa promises to make up for it!
+As much as it sounds difficult to bid adieu to Goa beaches, let me ensure that the other offbeat experiences in Goa promises to make up for it!

 Set Sail on a Cruise to Goa